mozilla/tls-canary/README.md

 -f --filter | 0, **1** | The default filter level 1 removes network timeouts from reports which may appear spuriously.
 Filter level 0 applies no filtering.
 -h --help | | Longer usage information
--j --parallel | 4 | Number of parallel firefox worker instances the host set will be distributed among -l --limit | | The number of hosts in the test set is limited to the given number.
-The default is to scan all the hosts in the set.
+-j --parallel | 4 | Number of parallel firefox worker instances the host set will be distributed among -l --limit | 100000 | The number of hosts in the test set is limited to the given number.
+Default is 100000 hosts.
+You can increase the limit, but such runs will require LOTS of memory (90 GBytes and more) and can cause instability.
 -m --timeout | 10 | Request timeout in seconds.
 Running more requests in parallel increases network latency and results in more timeouts.
 -n --requestsperworker | 50 | Chunk size of hosts that a worker will query in parallel.
 -o --onecrl | **production**, stage, custom | OneCRL revocation list to install to the test profiles. `custom` uses a pre-configured, static list.